aafthxb/LabRecord/README.md

 Only do this if the language is **not** already listed above (e.g., Rust, Go, Kotlin, Swift).

+> [!NOTE]
+> **The built-in web editor can't create a new language folder** — it only adds, deletes, and reorders programs inside languages that already exist.
+(Deletion is the one thing that works both ways: since Git doesn't track empty folders, deleting every program in a folder through the editor removes the folder itself.
+Creating one has no such shortcut — it has to be set up manually on GitHub, as below.)

 **Steps:**
 1. Create a new folder inside `programs/`.
 2. Add your source files.
-3. Add the language configuration to `languages.json`.
+3. If this language isn't one of the five listed under [Built-in Programming Languages](#-built-in-programming-languages) already, add its configuration to `languages.json` — this step is only needed the first time a given language is used.
 4. Commit your changes.

 The homepage automatically gains a new language button.
+Once the folder and `languages.json` entry (if needed) exist, the editor can add further programs to it normally.

 ---